IvanTroshin/Rendering-for-Blender-3.0.0/README.md

-## Blender-3.0.0
+# Blender-3.0.0

-#I corrected the code for the new version blender-3.0.0
+>Replace with High RAM Renderer (Image).ipynb

-#Replace with High RAM Renderer (Image).ipynb
+I corrected the code for the new version blender-3.0.0